rgmejiagroup/to-do-service-sp25/docs/overviews/to-do-overview_rgmejiagroup.md

 ## Why use this API?

-- Easy to understand and implement
+- Simple and quick to use
 - RESTful design with clear endpoints
 - Ideal for hands-on learning and real-world use

 ## Where to go next

-More guides and reference materials will be available soon.
+More guides and references are coming soon.
 In the meantime:

 - Try basic examples using `curl` or Postman in the assignments section
 - Explore how the API supports authentication and error handling